-Merits review is an avenue whereupon the Tribunal refers to your original visa decision and may make an order for your visa to be reinstated based certain conditions, and the relevant legislative framework.
+Merits review is an avenue whereupon the Tribunal refers to your original visa decision and may make an order for your visa to be reinstated based on certain conditions, and the relevant legislative framework.

-The MRT must make a decision that is ‘independent, fair, just, economical, informal and in a timely manner’.
+The AAT must make a decision that is ‘independent, fair, just, economical, informal and in a timely manner’.
 They have the power to amend the primary decision makers decision based on the relevant legislative framework.

 The Australian Department of Immigration and Border Control (DIBC) is a huge government department.
 It processes hundreds of thousands of visa applications every year.
 Because of its sheer size and immense workload, the DIBC doesn’t [...]